 Have you guessed who the “bottom of the barrel” clients are yet?

-That’s right, they’re the clients with lower price points.
+That’s right; they’re customers with lower price points.
 In this marketing paradigm, anyway.
-This is the part that gets me riled up.
-A client shopping for a good deal is most certainly not a bottom of the barrel client, they are conscientious of their budget.
-While true that they may not be able to afford your services (if you’re the $20k enterprise level developer, or SEO guru)..but they may not always be that way.
+This perspective honestly gets me riled up.
+A client shopping for a real deal is most certainly not a bottom of the barrel client; they are conscientious of their budget.
+While true that they may not be able to afford your services (if you’re the $20k enterprise level developer or SEO guru)..but they may not always be that way.

-This is a banal statement though.
-No kidding, we ALL know 100 businesses who can guarantee us they will make it.
-If we can just wait for them to succeed we’ll be paid back, totally..
-Sadly, that’s something you start to hear a lot as a business service provider – and it sets you up to be jaded (and susceptible to the kind of marketing that this whole article is about).
+We ALL know 100 businesses (or business owners) who can guarantee us they will make it past the dreaded 5 year window in which most businesses fail.
+If we can just wait for them to succeed we’ll be paid back, totally… Sadly, that’s something you start to hear a lot as a business service provider – and it sets you up to be jaded (and susceptible to the kind of marketing that this whole article is about).

 Keys to Success

 As service professionals, we should be cognizant of the level to which we intend to serve our clients.
 That means, that in addition to fulfilling a service or product (web design or SEO or anything else) we should seek to understand where we exist in our prospective and existing clients’ business plans.
 Simply put, we can’t serve websites like we’re serving a pizza.